Traditional learning vs Online Learning”- that’s truly a topic which needs some pondering upon, Isn’t it?

 Jasmine: Wow ma’am, but will this change everything in the classroom?

-Mrs. Gupta: No, not at all dear, nothing will be changed,it will just be "Modified".
-This is known as collaborative learning, wherein features of traditional and virtual classroom will be mixed up.
+Mrs. Gupta: No, not at all dear, nothing will be changed, it will just be “Modified”.
+This is known as collaborative learning, wherein features of the traditional and virtual classroom will be mixed up.
 It would more innovative, more entertaining and more knowledgeable.
 Apart from all this, I will always be there to guide you.

 Jasmine: Yes ma’am no one can take your place.

-As Albert Einstein says, "It is the supreme art of the teacher to awaken the joy in creative expression and knowledge" is absolutely correct.
-Though these machines may provide the whole classroom a gateway for learning at home,but your lessons, your each gesture will make us learn and make us more confident.
+As Albert Einstein says, “It is the supreme art of the teacher to awaken the joy in creative expression and knowledge” is absolutely correct.
+Though these machines may provide the whole classroom a gateway for learning at home, your lessons, your every gesture will make us learn and make us more confident.

-It is evident through this simple; though prudent conversation of a teacher-student who bring out the nuances of both forms of learning and make it evident how the scenario of "Learning" is changing for the good of all.
-It can be said that one can't forget the classroom way of teaching, but there is always a scope of improvisations, by keeping the old elements intact.
+It is evident through this simple; though prudent conversation of a teacher-student who bring out the nuances of both forms of learning and make it evident how the scenario of “Learning” is changing for the good of all.
+One can’t forget the classroom ways of teaching, but there is always a scope of improvisations, by keeping the old elements intact.

 It is true that a teacher may be available in a virtual classroom too, but what is it that makes a difference?

-Apart from an important teacher figure, the role of the student is also a matter of concern in both the cases.
-As it is said " All five fingers are not the same", therefore in similitude to that proverb," All students are not the same".
+Apart from an important teacher figure, the role of the student is also a matter of concern in both cases.
+As the saying goes ” All five fingers are not the same”, therefore in similitude to that proverb,” All students are not the same”.
 Each one requires their own space and time to gel in with their preferred choices.
 It is often seen that students are shy enough to confront a teacher in a class.
 Such introverts prefer the option of online learning, whereas a jolly and inquisitive person like Jasmine would prefer a teacher to be in front of her eyes.

 So the crux of the argument is that Learning is subjective, rather than being objective.

-So to keep jokes apart, no emerging technology can a replace the classroom form of learning as it is rightly said that Old will always remain gold.
-Yes,one could always participate in a collaborative form of learning as “Blacks and Whites do not work is this Gray world”.
-It better to use the BLENDED version.
+So to keep jokes apart, no emerging technology can replace the classroom form of learning.
+As it is rightly said that Old will always remain gold.
+Yes, one could always participate in a collaborative form of learning as “Blacks and Whites do not work is this Gray world”.
+It is better to use the BLENDED version.